Home / 5G / Protocols / PHY / PBCH

 Main specs 3GPP TS 38.211, 38.212, 38.213, 38.331

-Main concepts PBCH, MIB, SSB, cell discovery, broadcast information, initial access
+Main concepts PBCH, MIB, SSB, broadcast decoding, beam visibility, initial access

-Why it matters PBCH delivers the basic broadcast information the UE needs before it can continue through the rest of the access path
+Why it matters PBCH delivers the basic broadcast information the UE needs before it can continue through PRACH and later access stages

 5G NR discovery path showing SSB detection, PBCH decode, and PRACH access